John Wood (MP for Preston): Later career

 The Corporation of York appointed him Recorder of York in 1832; in 1833, Lord Grey appointed him Chairman of the Board of Stamps and Taxes and he resigned the recordership; he chaired the board through to 1838.
 (Note: Wood was appointed chairman of the Board of Stamps and of the Board of Taxes in 1833; the following year, the Boards were consolidated into a new Board of Stamps and Taxes, which Wood chaired until 1838.)
 He was then Chairman of the Board of Excise from 1838 to 1849.
 In 1849, he was also appointed chair of the Board of Stamps and Taxes again.
 In 1849, the Board of Excise and the Board of Stamps and Taxes merged into the Board of Inland Revenue, of which Wood was the first chairman, serving until 1856.

 He was active in the management of University College London, where he was a member of the council from 1835, and chaired the management committee 1845–1856.

 He died in Bath in 1856.

 Family

-On 9 December 1828, Wood married Elizabeth Serjeantson, daughter of Rev. James Serjeantson, rector of Kirkby Knowle, Yorkshire.
+On 9 December 1828, Wood married Elizabeth Serjeantson, daughter of Rev. James Serjeantson, rector of Kirby Knowle, Yorkshire.
 They had two daughters.